Reaffirmation

 - Transparency

 In order to demonstrate compliance of the 74 required standards, we will submit a Compliance Certification Report (CCR).
-A Quality Enhancement Plan (QEP) will also be submitted, which provides a focused plan for enhancing an area at the University that will impact student learning.
+A Quality Enhancement Plan (QEP) will also be submitted, providing a focused plan for enhancing an area at the University that will positively impact student learning.
 The CCR will be reviewed mainly by an off-site committee and an on-site committee.
 The QEP will be reviewed by the on-site committee only.

 Quality Enhancement Plan (QEP)